 Olympus PEN-F versus Fujifilm X-Pro2

 The Olympus PEN-F and the Fujifilm X-Pro2 are two enthusiast cameras that were announced in January 2016.
-Both the PEN-F and the X-Pro2 are mirrorless interchangeable lens cameras that are based on a Four Thirds (PEN-F) and an APS-C sensor.
+Both the PEN-F and the X-Pro2 are mirrorless interchangeable lens cameras that are based on a Four Thirds (PEN-F) and an APS-C (X-Pro2) sensor.
 The Olympus has a resolution of 20.2 megapixel, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Olympus PEN-F and the Fujifilm X-Pro2.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the PEN-F – represents the basis for the calculations across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Micro Four Thirds Lens Catalog (PEN-F) and the Fujinon X Lens Catalog (X-Pro2).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.